Main Pioneers

 Synthetic Cubism.

-painting are synonymous with the New York School.
+painting are synonymous with the painters of the New York School.

 technique that has its roots in the work of André Masson.